 Project Description

 This project element aims to characterize spatial and temporal patterns in Colorado River temperatures and nutrient availability downstream of Glen Canyon Dam as well as to explore several processes that can influence the rate at which bioavailable nutrients are cycled and re-supplied to food webs.
-To more accurately predict downstream river temperatures in the CRe, an existing model of river temperatures will be modified to better reflect measured downstream temperatures.
+To more accurately predict downstream river temperatures in the CRe, an existing model for forecasting river temperatures downstream from the dam will be modified to better predict measured downstream temperatures.
 To begin characterizing the CRe nutrient budget, the concentrations of various nutrient species will be measured over diel, storm-based, and seasonal timescales and longitudinally in the Colorado River between Glen Canyon Dam and western Grand Canyon.
-Nutrient cycling dynamics will also be examined via sediment coring, alkaline phosphatase assays and potential carbonate precipitation assays conducted across space and time to understand the potential role of changing water levels in phosphorus cycling, the bio-availability of phosphorus in the river and the role that carbonate precipitation may be playing in removing phosphorus from the water column.
+Nutrient cycling dynamics will also be examined via sediment coring, alkaline phosphatase assays, and potential carbonate precipitation assays conducted across space and time to understand the potential role of changing water levels in phosphorus cycling, the bio-availability of phosphorus in the river and the role that carbonate precipitation may be playing in removing phosphorus from the water column.

 Objectives

-Modify previous models of CRe temperatures to reflect exponential (rather than linear) warming.
+Modify previous models for predicting CRe temperatures to reflect exponential (rather than linear) warming.

 Describe spatial and temporal patterns in riverine nutrient availability between Glen Canyon Dam and Diamond Creek (including an assessment of the relative importance of tributary nutrient inputs to river nutrient budgets).